jstev/virtuemart2-module/README.md

 You can now use SveaWebPays pay page with your configured payment methods

+## Configuration

+### Svea Invoice payment
+On the payment method configuration tab:

+// TODO -- fix (hide?) sensible defaults for settings that are required but shouldn't need to be changed by user

+(...)
+SVEA_MIN_AMOUNT -- set to 0
+SVEA_MAX_AMOUNT -- set to 100000 (or other sufficiently large number) SVEA_INVOICEFEE -- set to amount ex. tax SVEA_COST_PERCENT_TOTAL -- set to 0 (or if fee is a percentage, use this?)
+SVEA_TAX -- the tax rate that should apply to the fee/cost percent total

+### Svea Part payment

+### Svea Card payment

+### Svea Direct bank payment

 ##Important info
 The request made from this module to SVEAs systems is made through a redirected form.